Configure audit logging

 Enable audit log in data class

-- Read Access Rule: to decide who can access the log data.
-See more here for instructions on how to configure access rules.
+- Read Access Rule: Controls who can access the log data.
+See access rules for configuration details.

 - Log data can be enriched with additional information to make it easier to interpret.
 For instance, logging the